libsbmlsim/libsbmlsim/README.txt

   command-line tool and several APIs to load an SBML model, perform numerical integration (simulate) and export its results.
   Both explicit and implicit methods are supported on libSBMLSim.
-  LibSBMLSim confirmed to pass all SBML Level-2 Version 4 and Level-3 Version 1 test cases (sbml-test-cases-2.0.2.zip, available from http://sourceforget.net/projects/sbml/files/test-suite/2.0.2/).
+  LibSBMLSim is confirmed to pass all SBML Level-2 Version 4 and Level-3 Version 1 test cases (sbml-test-cases-2.0.2.zip, available from http://sourceforget.net/projects/sbml/files/test-suite/2.0.2/).
   LibSBMLSim is written in C programming language (ANSI C89) and it has